Crypto-TII/CryptographicEstimators/docs/github/user_guide.md

 #### Associated algorithms

-When an estimator object is created it creates a set of algorithm objects associated with it.
+When an estimator object is created, it generates a set of associated algorithm objects.
 Each of these algorithms implements an estimator of the complexity of the algorithm having the same name.<br />

 We use the method `algorithms_names()` to get the **names** of the algorithms solving the input instance for which there is an implemented estimator in the